KiCad/kicad-doc/src/rest/cvpcb/source/cvpcb.rst

 the GitHub repo and saving them locally.
-Therefore the "GitHub" plugin is for **read only for accessing remote pretty footprint libraries at `https://github.com <https://github.com/>`_.** To add a GitHub entry to the footprint library table t he "Library Path" in the footprint library table row for a must be set to a valid GitHub URL.
+Therefore the "GitHub" plugin is for **read only for accessing remote pretty footprint libraries at `https://github.com <https://github.com/>`_.** To add a GitHub entry to the footprint library table the "Library Path" in the footprint library table row for a must be set to a valid GitHub URL.

 For example: